joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 I'll cover below -- you'll need all of the standard optimizing compiler things.

 I hate to say it, but doing great at all of these things is "table stakes."
 Back in the mid-2000s, we had to write everything by hand.
-Thankfully, these days you can get an awesome off-the-shell optimizing compiler like [LLVM]( http://llvm.org) that has most of these things already battle tested, ready to go, and ready for you to help improve.
+Thankfully, these days you can get an awesome off-the-shelf optimizing compiler like [LLVM]( http://llvm.org) that has most of these things already battle tested, ready to go, and ready for you to help improve.

 ## What's different